aws-samples/aws-hybrid-storage-workshop/scenario-1/module-2/README.md

 2. Click **Next** on the Select Template page.
 3. Select your default VPC and any one of the subnets within that VPC.
-4. If you already have an Access Key Pair for this region that you have access to, enter that key pair.
-Otherwise, you will need to create a new key pair.
-Instructions to create a new key pair.
-5. Select a subnet from the drop-down list.
-5. Leave Instance Type, Gateway Cache Disk Size and Gateway Upload Buffer Disk Size at default values.
+4. Leave Instance Type, Gateway Cache Disk Size and Gateway Upload Buffer Disk Size at default values.
-6. Choose a size for your volume that will be created on the gateway.
-It should be large enough to hold the data that you have on the D: drive of win1 instance you created in Module 1.
+5. Choose a size between 1GiB and 10GiB for the volume that will be presented by the gateway and stored in Frankfurt.
+Note: We have kept the volume sizes small to reduce cost of the storage for this workshop, in the real world volumes are much larger.
 7. Leave the Activation Region at eu-central-1
-8. Select the keypair that you used in Module 1
-9. Select the Security Group that was created in Module 1 named "storage-workshop-1a-win1SecurityGroup...".
+8. Select the Security Group that was created in Module 1 named "storage-workshop-1a-win1SecurityGroup...".
 This will allow our windows instance network access (iSCSI) to the gateway that is soon to be deployed in the same VPC.
-10. Click **Next**.
+9. Click **Next**.
-11. Click **Next** Again. (skipping IAM advanced section)
+10. Click **Next** Again. (skipping IAM advanced section)
-12. On the Review page, check the box to acknowledge that CloudFormation will create IAM resources and click **Create**.
+11. On the Review page, check the box to acknowledge that CloudFormation will create IAM resources and click **Create**.

 ![scenario-1-module-1-Picture2](../../images/scenario-1-module-1-Picture2.png)